1. Beginning your studies:

 Do we offer English tutoring for high schoolers or similar?

 Unfortunately, the student representatives cannot offer tutoring lessons in English for students.
-If you are looking for English tutoring, feel free to post an offer/request in one of our Facebook groups or put a notice on one of the advertisement boards at the English Department.
+If you are looking for English tutoring, feel free to post an offer/request in our Facebook groups or put a notice on one of the advertisement boards at the English Department.
 There are plenty of English students who are willing to tutor.

 What is the “Handbuch für Lehrende”?